GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 ```

 #### Update Site Registration

 **Required parameters:**

 * OpHost      - OpenId Provider Url

 * oxdport     - the port of the oxd server

-* oxdId       - the port of the oxd server
+* oxdId       - oxdID from client registration

 * redirectURI - A URL which the OP is authorized to redirect the user after authorization.

 **Request:**